exercism/generic-track/TRACK_README.md

 Please keep the following in mind:

+- Special attention should be given to the tests of an exercise.
+These are fundamentally the "product" that is delivered to a user of Exercism.

 - Pull requests should be focused on a single exercise, issue, or change.

 - We welcome changes to code style, and wording.
 Please open a separate PR for these changes if possible.